 If you're interested in helping out but are unavailable during program hours, consider joining one of our committees!

-The Programming / Education Committee meets quarterly in the evening to discuss collaborations, program opportunities, earned income/fee for service, performance opportunities, program needs and trouble shooting, and forward thinking.
-The next meeting is on Wednesday 8/30/17 at RTTF (2139 Cumberland St., Philadelphia, PA 19125) from 6:30-8pm.
+The Programming Committee meets every other month in the evening to discuss collaborations, program opportunities, earned income/fee for service, performance opportunities, program needs and trouble shooting, and forward thinking.
+The next meeting will be in December - stay tuned for more information!

 Volunteers must be have a high school diploma or GED and be 18 years old or older.
 Program volunteers (working directly with the youth) must be able to pass PA and federal background checks and clearances.

 - Math / Science Instruction

 - Reading / Writing

 - Music Arts